inkle/ink/Documentation/RunningYourInk.md

 The types you can use as parameters and return values are int, float, bool (automatically converted from **ink**’s internal ints) and string.

+### Important notes on the usage of external functions

+EXTERNAL functions should generally be *pure* or almost pure - that's computer science lingo to mean - they shouldn't be used to cause side effects (e.g. print a message) in the game.
+The reason is that [due to way the ink engine works](https://github.com/inkle/ink/issues/253#issuecomment-272395950), they can end up being called multiple times when you expect them to be called just once.
+So, some examples of when external functions work well:

+* Relatively complex calculations that would be slow in an ink function (ink will always be slower than a native C# function)
+* Getting values from your game state
+* Setting values in your game state, so long as it's fine for them to be set multiple times

+Some examples of when external functions **shouldn't** be used:

+* To show a dialog box or create a piece of UI
+* To print a message for the player

+... since these may often end up being called twice.
+Also, it's not great practice to be doing this kind of thing while the ink is in the middle of being evaluated anyway - if you run some code that would end up calling back into the ink engine, you'll get some very nasty bugs!

+So, what's the workaround?
+In inkle's games such as [Heaven's Vault](https://www.inklestudios.com/heavensvault), we use the text itself to write instructions to the game, and then have a game-specific text parser decide what to do with it.
+This is a very flexible approach, and allows us to have a different style of writing on each project.
+For example, we use the following syntax to ask the game to set up a particular camera shot:

+    >>> SHOT: view_over_bridge

+We understand though that this isn't ideal for everyone's use case, so we plan to find a good solution to the problem in future!

 ### Fallbacks for external functions

 When testing your story, either in [Inky](https://github.com/inkle/inky) or in the [ink-unity integration](https://github.com/inkle/ink-unity-integration/) player window, you don't get an opportunity to bind a game function before running the story.
 To get around this, you can define a *fallback function* within ink, which is run if the `EXTERNAL` function can't be found.
 To do so, simply create an ink function with the same name and parameters.
 For example, for the above `multiply` example, create the ink function: